First Fruits

 Other possible reasons:

-A) in order to distract from the Resurrection of CHRIST on this precise day of First Fruits only hours before the Wave Sheaf Offering took place and/or
+A) in order to distract from the Resurrection of CHRISTOS on this precise day of First Fruits only hours before the Wave Sheaf Offering took place

 B) simply extrapolating this date from the earlier crucifixion date erroneously based on a fast-track-trial.